Rhonda Lyne, Executive Director

 Scott Easterday, President

-Scott Easterday is a singer/songwriter, performer, producer, composer, recording artist and promoter.
-Easterday is songwriter and guitarist for Expassionates.
+Scott Easterday is a singer/songwriter, performer, producer, composer, and recording artist.
+Easterday is producer, songwriter and guitarist for Expassionates.
 Easterday has been active in many projects in the Kansas City music and arts community for over two decades.
 He was a producer of the rock stage at the Kansas City Spirit Fest.
 He is the local host for the multi-city showcase The Love Hangover on the day after Valentine’s Day.
 Easterday wrote review articles and produced video interviews for KCMetropolis, Kansas City’s online arts journal.
-He maintains the MMF website and also works as a library professional at the Nelson-Atkins Museum of Art.
+He maintains the MMF website and also works at the Spencer Library at the Nelson-Atkins Museum of Art.

 Chris Meck, Vice President

 Chris is a musician and the co-owner of CM2 Audio.
-He has been captivated by music his whole life and has been playing guitar since he was able to lift one.
-As a founding member of the Midwest Music Foundation, Chris is dedicated to supporting musicians and promoting the amazing music developed in the greater Kansas City area.
-Chris is responsible for coordinating all aspects of music production for MMF, from live shows to recording.
+He has been captivated by music his whole life and playing guitar since he was able to lift one.
+As a founding member of the Midwest Music Foundation, Chris is dedicated to supporting musicians and promoting the amazing music developing in the greater Kansas City area.
+Chris is responsible for coordinating music production for MMF, for live shows and recordings.

 Don Simon, JD, Secretary, Legal Advisor, Chair of Education

-Don Simon is a music attorney and the Managing Partner of MudStomp Records, a Kansas City-based roots and Americana label.
-He is also co-owner of Little Class Records, The Westport Roots Festival, and BandHack.com.
-Don also serves on the boards of CinemaKC and Kansas City Volunteer Lawyers and Accountants for the Arts.
+Don Simon is a music attorney and the Managing Partner of Middle Class Records, a Kansas City-based record label.
+He is also co-owner of Little Class Records, Lost Cowgirl Records, The Westport Roots Festival, and BandHack.com.
+Don also serves on the boards of Folk Alliance Region Midwest, CinemaKC, and Kansas City Volunteer Lawyers and Accountants for the Arts.

-Don acts as an advisor on MMF’s legal and business affairs.
+Don acts as an adviser on MMF’s legal and business affairs.
 He is also the chairman of MMF’s education committee.

 Don lectures and writes extensively on music law issues and has appeared in Billboard, DownBeat, Screen Magazine, and KC Business.
 Prior to becoming an attorney, Don worked in the broadcasting, cable, and publishing industries as an award-winning producer and director.
 He also played bass guitar in several bands.